icing/mod_md/README.md

 store already and there is no special need.

 Use "none" as path to disable explicitly.

+Since version 2.6.11, this can be configured separately for each `MDomain`.

 ## MDExternalAccountBinding
 ***Sets the external account binding (EAB) information to use***<BR/>